saibaskaran57/RetrySimulator/README.md

 # Retry Simulator
- A project to simulate retry patterns with services using .NET Polly framework.
+ A project to simulate retry patterns handling with services using .NET Polly framework.

 ## Compatibility
 Windows, Linux, Mac